 A direct-computation integral method uses the integrated form of the rate law.
-In a one-point fixed-time integral method, for example, we determine the analyte's concentration at a single time and calculate the analyte's initial concentration, $[A]0$, using the appropriate integrated rate law.
+In a ONE-POINT FIXED-TIME INTEGRAL METHOD, for example, we determine the analyte's concentration at a single time and calculate the analyte's initial concentration, $[A]0$, using the appropriate integrated rate law.
 To determine the reaction's rate constant, k, we run a separate experiment using a standard solution of analyte.
-Alternatively, we can determine the analyte's initial concentration by measuring $[A]t$ for several standards that contain known concentrations of analyte and construct a calibration curve.
+Alternatively, we can determine the analyte's initial concentration by measuring $[A]t$ for several standards containing known concentrations of analyte and constructing a calibration curve.

-The concentration of nitromethane, CH_3NO_2 , is determined from the kinetics of its decomposition reaction.
+The concentration of nitromethane, ${\rm CH_3NO_2}$, can be determined from the kinetics of its decomposition reaction.
 In the presence of excess base the reaction is pseudo-first-order in nitromethane.
-For a standard solution of 0.0100 M nitromethane, the concentration of nitromethane after 2.00 s is 4.24×10^{-4} M. When a sample that contains an unknown amount of nitromethane is analyzed, the concentration of nitromethane remaining after 2.00 s is 5.35×10^{-4} M. What is the initial concentration of nitromethane in the sample?
+For a standard solution of 0.0100 M nitromethane, the concentration of nitromethane after 2.00 s is 4.24×10^{-4} M. When a sample containing an unknown amount of nitromethane is analyzed, the concentration of nitromethane remaining after

+2.00 s is $5.35 \times 10^{-4} \text{ M}$.
+What is the initial concentration of nitromethane in the sample?